Legal writer at TermsFeed.

 - 4.6.
 How You Keep the Information You Collect Secure

 The California Privacy Rights Act (CPRA) was voted into law in November 2020, and amends several parts of the California Consumer Privacy Act (CCPA), which is California's most comprehensive privacy law.
 The CPRA is also referred to as "CCPA 2.0" or "CCPA, as amended."

-The primary differences between the CPRA and the CCPA that you need to be aware of are:
+The primary ways that the CPRA changes the CCPA are:

-- To be defined as a qualifying business under the CPRA, companies must buy, sell, or share the personal information of 100,000 or more California consumers, devices, or households, doubling the amount required by the CCPA (50,000).
+- To be defined as a qualifying business under the CPRA amendment, companies must buy, sell, or share the personal information of 100,000 or more California consumers, devices, or households, doubling the amount required originially by the CCPA (50,000).

-- The CCPA requires that businesses get 50% or more of their annual revenue from selling California consumers' personal information to fall under its scope.
-The CPRA expands that threshold so that companies must get 50% or more of their annual revenue from selling or sharing California consumers' personal information.
+- The CCPA required that businesses get 50% or more of their annual revenue from selling California consumers' personal information to fall under its scope.
+The CPRA expanded that threshold so that companies must get 50% or more of their annual revenue from selling or sharing California consumers' personal information.

-- The CPRA follows suit with the General Data Protection Regulation (GDPR), Europe's primary privacy legislation, and adds sensitive personal information to the types of data it protects.
+- The CPRA followed suit with the General Data Protection Regulation (GDPR), Europe's primary privacy legislation, and adds sensitive personal information to the types of data it protects.

-- The CPRA amends and adds to the consumer rights outlined in the CCPA.
+- The CPRA amended and added to the consumer rights outlined in the CCPA.

-This article will take you through some of the key differences between the CPRA and the CCPA, and let you know what you need to do to make sure that your business is compliant with the CCPA as amended by the CPRA.
+This article will take you through some of the key changes the CPRA amendments created with the CCPA, and let you know what you need to do to make sure that your business is compliant with the CCPA as amended by the CPRA.